Skip to main content

 A framework white paper for CISOs, CTOs, security architects, and board members.
 The Intent Architecture Stack gives the accountability requirement in NIST AI RMF, EU AI Act, and the CSA Agentic Profile its organizational form at the individual agent level, before deployment, not after an incident.

-Nine operational frameworks built from AI deployment inside regulated federal environments.
+Ten operational frameworks built from enterprise AI governance work in regulated environments.
 Each one produces a governance artifact an examiner can inspect.

 Explore frameworks